cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ### CEL's framework

-Since OVM was originally proposed as a concept of shared language for various Layer2 solutions, we have been focusing to implement a concrete system that realizes OVM's unique advantages into real software.
+Since OVM was originally proposed as a concept of shared language for various Layer2 protocols, we have been focusing on implement a concrete system to utilize unique advantages of OVM.
 This lead to the advent of [framework name].
-When you break [framework name] down, it has some major components, OVM contract, OVM client and a compiler.
+[framework name] consists of three main components: OVM contract, OVM client and compiler.

 ## Contributors